Graphic & Interactive Design

 For MJCC, the STEM designation recognizes the program’s comprehensive integration of science, technology, engineering and mathematics within the artistic aspects of metalwork and jewelry design.

-The MJCC program was previously classified under the CIP Code “Metal and Jewelry Arts,” which, Bucci explains, left out a significant portion of the curriculum that encompasses computer-aided design applications in jewelry production, industrial design, and engineering.
+The MJCC program was previously classified in a way that didn't recognize computer-aided design applications in jewelry production, industrial design, and engineering, a significant portion of the curriculum, Bucci explained.

 “The Metals/Jewelry/CAD-CAM program at Tyler has been a pioneer in integrating computer-aided design into jewelry art since 1989,” Bucci said.
-“Recognized globally for our leadership, we have established ourselves as the premier program in CAD jewelry and metalsmithing, both in academia and industry.
-However, our original CIP Code only partially reflected our program’s breadth and reputation.”
+“Recognized globally for our leadership, we have established ourselves as the premier program in CAD jewelry and metalsmithing, both in academia and industry.”

-Beginning in the 2024–2025 academic year, MJCC will have the “CAD/CADD Drafting and/or Design Technology/Technician” CIP Code classification.
-This will accurately reflect the incorporation of CAD in various aspects of jewelry manufacturing, including concept drawings, 3D renderings, physics animation, coding, engineering, and 3D printing technologies.
+The MJCC program now has a designation that accurately reflects the incorporation of CAD in various aspects of jewelry manufacturing, including concept drawings, 3D renderings, physics animation, coding, engineering, and 3D printing technologies.

 “Our curriculum bridges the gap between virtual and tangible jewelry making, preparing students for diverse career opportunities in the industry,” Bucci said.